ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 * view_gds.py

   * A convenience script to view a layout using gdstk or gdspy.
-Note that this will be very slow for large layouts (e.g. a Rocket core)!
+Only use this for small layouts (i.e. smaller than the TinyRocketConfig example) since the gdstk-produced SVG will be too big and gdspy's GUI is very slow for large layouts!

 Prerequisites
 -------------